SEB-Core/mongoose-recipes/README.md

 ### Getting a User's Profile

-In order to set this up, we'll follow the exact same pattern.
+In order to set this up, you'll follow the exact same pattern.
 Route - Controller - Testing.

 Now, over in `userRouter.js`, let's set it up.
 First, import `express` and set up the `router` object.
-We need this at the top of *all* our Router files.
+You need this at the top of *all* your Router files.

 ```js
 const express = require('express')
 const router = express.Router()
 ```

-Now, we'll set up the method (`GET`) with the `router` object and point to the controller function we intend to use for it.
+Now, you'll set up the method (`GET`) with the `router` object and point to the controller function you intend to use for it.

 ```js
 router.get('/:id', )
 ```

-The second argument to `.get` will be our imported controller (which we have not made yet).
-We'll call it `getUserById`.
+The second argument to `.get` will be your imported controller (which you have not made yet).
+You'll call it `getUserById`.

 Let's pause here with it half-complete and go set that up.

-In `userController.js`, we'll set up this function.
+In `userController.js`, you'll set up this function.

-We will need access to our `User` model since we will be using it's `findById` method to query the database.
+You will need access to your `User` model since you will be using it's `findById` method to query the database.

 ```js
 const User = require('../models/User.js')
 ```

-Now, let's start making our *async* `getUserById` function.
+Now, let's start making your *async* `getUserById` function.
 Best practice is to always use a try/catch block to best handle errors.

 ```js
 const getUserById = async (req, res) => {